laravel/docs/queues.md

 <a name="synchronous-dispatching"></a>
 ### Synchronous Dispatching

 If you would like to dispatch a job immediately (synchronously), you may use the `dispatchSync` method.
-When using this method, the job will not be queued and will be executed immediately within the current process:
+When using this method, the job will not be queued and will be executed immediately within the current process.
+This should typically only be used for jobs that take about a second, such as sending an email.
+Since they are processed within the current HTTP request, jobs dispatched in this fashion do not require a queue worker to be running in order for them to be processed:

     <?php